• journal prompts for self growth

 I also learned this lesson on a different scale after training for my first half marathon.

 I had trained for that half marathon for 12 weeks.
 Every week, for four days a week, I committed hours of my time to running.
 Because most of my training was right in the middle of summer, I woke up early most days to get my run in.
-I had a goal and committed to that goal, and I never missed a single run.
+I had a goal and committed to that goal, and I never missed a single training run.

 After I finished that half marathon, I remember feeling really proud of the fact that I had just accomplished this amazing feat.
 I’d just run 13.1 miles for the first time, and it felt really good.
 But I also remember having a funny realization that I hadn’t anticipated: